DanielTakeshi/New_MH_Test/README.md

 # File Organization

-This repository containing materials for our MH test, along with supporting materials for our AISTATS 2017 paper submission.
+This repository containing materials for our MH test, along with supporting materials for our various conference submissions.

-The actual paper is in `arxiv.tex`.
-This is the version that has the most up to date content.
-Compile with `pdflatex arxiv.tex` and then `bibtex arxiv` for the BibTeX.
+The most up to date version is in the `icml2017` folder.
+Compile with `pdflatex paper.tex` and then `paper arxiv` for the BibTeX in case references have changed.
 There are other paper versions in the `paper_versions` directory.
 (There is a separate README there.)

 Besides that directory, there are two other important directories.
 The `figures`